How To Recycle Organic Waste: Waste Management For Your Business ♻️

 Heavy bins are the primary cause of push and pull injuries such as strains.
 By removing organic and food waste from General Waste bins, the average weight of your larger bins will decrease.
 Food waste is picked up in smaller bins such as 120-litre bins.
 This is one of the easiest ways to reduce injuries, particularly if you have to move large bins around your sites.

 We suggest you check the prices of your organic waste solutions in our online shop:

-industrial environmental services for how to find the right balance between recycling and cost cutting.
+See our blog on industrial environmental services for how to find the right balance between recycling and cost-cutting.